Blog

 • Murder that occurs as part of racketeering activities

-• Murder that occurs during bank robbery or a bank-robbery-kidnapping situation
+• Murder that occurs during a bank robbery or a bank-robbery-kidnapping situation

 • Murder that occurs during crimes against maritime navigation